What Kind of Multiple Will Thrasio Pay for My FBA Business?

 Thrasio’s approach to multiples, explained

-That’s where the concept of multiples comes in.
+This is where the concept of multiples comes in.
 By definition, a multiple is simply a business’s net profit, also known as EBITDA or seller’s discretionary earnings (SDE), multiplied by a number.
 Multiples indicate how much buyers are willing to pay to acquire your brand.
 Sellers look at multiples because they give them an understanding of market rates and a quick, rough way to estimate the value of their businesses.

 Just a few years ago, FBA sellers could expect to receive about 2x the value of their business.
 That’s because the concept of buying and selling FBA businesses was fairly new, and there wasn’t a lot of competition.
-Companies buying these kinds of businesses were also new to evaluating them, so we were building our own models and valuation formulas to fit the unique attributes of the industry.
+Companies buying these kinds of businesses were also new to evaluating them, so we were building our own models and valuation formulas to fit the unique attributes of the industry

 In the past few years, the market has changed.
 There’s a lot more buyer competition, and that’s driving up prices.
 As a result, ecommerce brands now trade at 3x, 4x, 5x, 6x, and above.
 While that’s good news for sellers, you also want to make sure your buyer is established, well-financed, and reputable; we’ve heard from many sellers who’ve had a deal fall through unexpectedly post-LOI, because a buyer wasn’t financially equipped to close.